survivejs/react-book/manuscript/03_webpack_and_react.md

 ```

 Try executing `npm start` again and modifying the component.
 Note what doesn't happen this time.
 There's no flash!
 It might take a while to sink in, but in practice, this is a powerful feature.
 Small things like this add up and make you more productive.

-W> Note that sourcemaps won't get updated in [Chrome](https://code.google.com/p/chromium/issues/detail?id=492902) and Firefox due to browser level bugs!
-This may change in the future as the browsers get patched, though.

 ## React Component Styles